VKostoulas/Medical_Image_Generation/README.md

 ### Description
 Training and sampling with 2D or 3D image generation models on your dataset has never been that easy!
 Simply, create your dataset, and that's it!
 Go train your model!
-Assuming that you have enough GPU memory (these 3D models can take a colossal amount of memory) and you know exactly your architecture...
+Don't worry about GPU memory! (these 3D models can take a colossal amount of memory) With techniques like mixed precision, activation checkpointing, and gradient accumulation you will fit your model in the GPU!
+I just hope you know exactly your architecture...
 Or enjoy hyperparameter tuning!
+We might also have some tips for this too.

 ### Installation

-- python 3.9.17, cuda 11.8, and at least one faaat GPU
+- python 3.9.17, cuda 11.8, and at least one GPU
 - pip install medimgen